jarusso/talent-match-app/README.md

 ![Filled in Person Resume](https://github.com/jarusso/talent-match-app/blob/master/documentation-images/TMA5.png)

-The Talent Match API is called and the result is returned.
+**Third**, the Talent Match API is called and the result is returned.

 The main scoring elements are shown, **Required Skill Score**, **Match Score**, and **Foundational Skill Score**.